dimpase/M2/Internals:-Meeting-Notes.md

 This page contains notes from the **M2internals** meetings.
-Should you be interested in joining our [Slack workspace](https://m2internals.slack.com), where we discuss M2 development topics like the ones below, please email [Anton Leykin](http://people.math.gatech.edu/~aleykin3/).
+Should you be interested in joining our [Zilip workspace](https://m2internals.zulipchat.com), where we discuss M2 development topics like the ones below, please email [Anton Leykin](http://people.math.gatech.edu/~aleykin3/).

 - Building Macaulay2 from source
   - [[Internals: Autotools Build System]]